- Why do I need a laptop at SAIC?

 Please use common sense when on campus or out in public.
 Some helpful suggestions and reminders:

 - Don't leave your laptop unattended in a classroom.

 - Do not leave your laptop bag in unattended cars, or transport it in a flashy bag that invites theft.

 - Along with your laptop, be aware of the accessories that come with it.
 Your power supply and battery are costly and are the most commonly stolen items.

 To protect against damage, we recommend:

-- Always transport your laptop in the bag provided in the laptop package.
+- Always transport your laptop in a bag or protective case.

 - Please be aware of cords and cables attached to your laptop.
 These can cause a tripping hazard that could potentially pull your laptop off of a table.

 There are numerous support resources for laptop users:

 - General Access Lab Workshops